• Skip to primary navigation

 Horizontal view of white bowl full of Gluten-Free Vegan Raw No-Cook Broccoli Balls on a wooden surface

-Here's Why This Recipe Works
+Here's Why My Vegan Raw Broccoli Balls Recipe Works

 Here's why this recipe works - my top 3 reasons:

-1. Can Be Made With or Without A Dehydrator
+1. Can Be Made with or Without a Dehydrator

 2. Versatile Plant-Based Snack